 Topic Number 152 - Refund Information

 The IRS issues more than 9 out of 10 refunds in the normal time frame: less than 21 days.
-However, incomplete or inaccurate tax returns may require further review and could take longer than the normal processing time.
+However, it’s possible that some tax returns may require further review and could take longer.

 IRS representatives can research the status of your return only if: